Analog collage

 my strange balcony (2024)

 My Strange Balcony merges the classical with the contemporary, reflecting on isolation, self-perception, and societal pressures.
-Hannah presents a solitary woman from a bygone era leaning on a green balcony railing, her pensive gaze directed inward as much as outward.
-Behind her, graffiti declaring “Because I’m Worthless” and a mischievous rat wielding a paint roller (a nod to the street artist Banksy) infuses the piece with modern disillusionment and biting social commentary.
+Hannah reimagines a solitary woman from Édouard Manet’s The Balcony (1868), placing her behind a green balcony railing with a pensive gaze directed inward as much as outward.
+Behind her, graffiti declaring “Because I’m Worthless” and a mischievous rat wielding a paint roller (a nod to the street artist Banksy) infuse the piece with modern disillusionment and biting social commentary.

 In My Strange Balcony, Hannah confronts the tension between past and present, beauty and imperfection, solitude and visibility.
 The piece serves as a haunting meditation on self-worth, urging viewers to recognize the unseen forces (both personal and societal) that shape our understanding of value and authenticity.